eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 3. **Have access to a keyring.** A keyring is a software application designed to store security credentials, such as usernames, passwords, and keys, together with a small amount of relevant metadata.
 Examples of a keyring are Keychain on macOS, Credential Manager on Windows, and Secret Service on Linux.

-4. **Clone the Codewind operator repository.** Cloning the Codewind operator repository enables you to access all the required `.yaml` deployment files.
-For more information about the Codewind operator, see [https://github.com/eclipse/codewind-operator](https://github.com/eclipse/codewind-operator).

-5. **Log in to your Kubernetes or Openshift cluster.**

 ### Next Steps

 To install the Codewind operator in your cluster, see [Installing the remote operator](remote-install-operator.html).